ghackenberg/opencascade-tools/README.md

 #### ⚙️ Specific functions

-Convert STEP file to OBJ file, GLTF file, or GLB file with standard values for the parameters of the triangulation algorithm:
+Convert IGES file or STEP file to OBJ file, GLTF file, or GLB file with standard values for the parameters of the triangulation algorithm:

 ```
-opencascade-tools --format <obj|gltf|glb> <path/to/stepFile>
+opencascade-tools --format <obj|gltf|glb> <path/to/igesOrStepFile>
 ```

-Convert STEP file to OBJ file, GLTF file, or GLB file with custom value for the linear deflection parameter of the triangulation algorithm:
+Convert IGES file or STEP file to OBJ file, GLTF file, or GLB file with custom value for the linear deflection parameter of the triangulation algorithm:

 ```
-opencascade-tools --format <obj|gltf|glb> --linDeflection 1 <path/to/stepFile>
+opencascade-tools --format <obj|gltf|glb> --linDeflection 1 <path/to/igesOrStepFile>
 ```

-Convert STEP file to OBJ file, GLTF file, or GLB file with custom value for the angular deflection parameter of the triangulation algorithm:
+Convert IGES file or STEP file to OBJ file, GLTF file, or GLB file with custom value for the angular deflection parameter of the triangulation algorithm:

 ```
-opencascade-tools --format <obj|gltf|glb> --angDeflection 1 <path/to/stepFile>
+opencascade-tools --format <obj|gltf|glb> --angDeflection 1 <path/to/igesOrStepFile>
 ```

 ### 🖥️ Application programming interface (API)